scala/scala-lang/development/index.md

 ### Scala Next

-**Scala Next** is the default line that the compiler team actively develops.
+**Scala Next** is the default line that the Scala 3 compiler team actively develops.
 It is the **preferred target version for all non-library projects**.
 If the API of your project is not meant to be consumed by other Scala projects, we advise to use Scala Next rather than LTS.